t-da-costa/t-da-costa.github.io/content/authors/admin/_index.md

 I aim to be a PhD student in Economics.
 I have an interdisciplinary background, ranging from physics and mechanics (BSc.) to economics and cognitive sciences (MSc.).
-My research interests build on this diversity and include dynamic macroeconomics or various topic in ecological economics, notably methods to integrate biodiversity and strong durability.
+My research interests build on this diversity and include dynamic macroeconomics or various topic in ecological economics, notably methods to integrate biodiversity and strong durability into models.
 I am also interested in boundedness in behavioral economics and uncertainty in modelling.